Deep-Perception/challenger-setup/README.md

 Maintenance Operations

+1) pull_latest.sh will stop the demo and pull the latest container images.
+Use start.sh to restart the demo.
-1) maint-scripts/remove_images.sh will delete the local images so new versions can be pulled
+2) maint-scripts/remove_images.sh will delete the local images
-2) maint-scripts/remove_images_volumes.sh will remove the container images and the persistent volumes resetting the demo software
+3) maint-scripts/remove_images_volumes.sh will remove the container images and the persistent volumes resetting the demo software

 Demo Configuration